NewsNation reporter arrested at Ohio governor’s news conference

-(NewsNation) — A NewsNation reporter was arrested Wednesday during a news conference being held by the Ohio governor about a train derailment that released toxic chemicals.
+EAST PALESTINE, Ohio (NewsNation) — A NewsNation reporter was arrested Wednesday during a news conference being held by the Ohio governor about a train derailment.

 Correspondent Evan Lambert was giving a live report during NewsNation’s “Rush Hour” when he was told by law enforcement personnel at the news conference to be quiet because Ohio Gov. Mike DeWine was speaking.